D-NENTWIG/ConnectedSystemsFinal/README.md

 # ConnectedSystemsFinal
 FInal Project for Connected Systems module UCL

+# COOL IDEA
+Add light sensor module to check when shop lights are on so that the sensor can stop recording data when the shop is closed

 # To Do List:
 1. Array of Days of Week to keep track of data per day when uploading to cloud